Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Offline search

 \subsection{New candidate event}

 We also report, for the first time, the identification of a candidate event, GW190929\_091722, at GPS time 1253783860.8.
 We present the Hanford and Livingston SNR time series and time-frequency spectrograms around the event time in Figure~\ref{fig:gw190929_data}.
-Existing searches do not detect this candidate event, and there are no coincident candidates in the sub-threshold candidate releases as part of the GWTC~\cite{gwtc21_candidates,gwtc3_candidates} and OGC~\cite{ogc3,ogc4} catalogs.
+Existing searches have not detected this candidate event, and there are no coincident candidates in the sub-threshold candidate releases as part of the GWTC~\cite{gwtc21_candidates,gwtc3_candidates} and OGC~\cite{ogc3,ogc4} catalogs.

 In Figure~\ref{fig:gw190929_data}, we include a star symbol to highlight the SNR peaks, identified by our peak finding algorithm, associated with the trigger that identifies this candidate.
 We see that the SNR peak in the Hanford detector is below 4.
 In contrast, existing multi-detector matched-filter searches consider only trigger times when more than one detector peaks above an SNR of 4.
 Since we do not train our model on low SNR and single detector samples, and we tune our $p_{\rm astro}$ model on a set of injections with a minimum network SNR of 6, there is a reasonable amount of uncertainty in our $p_{\rm astro}$ calculation.
 Additionally, the Hanford peak identified by our algorithm is not associated with the higher SNR feature that occurs approximately 30$\,$ms post-merger.
 A common concern in developing deep learning models is explainability, as it is often unclear which aspects of the input data the model relies on to make its predictions.
 In this case, the candidate’s SNR time series underscores the need to examine how deep learning models behave in practice when detecting coincident signals.
 In particular, we must ensure that the model relies only on astrophysically relevant features.